zzzprojects/docs/html-agility-pack.net/pages/documentations/manipulation/move-child.md

 ## public HtmlNode MoveChild(HtmlNode child)

-Move a node already associated and append it to this node instead (must be from a different document).
+Moves a node already associated and appends it to this node instead (must be from a different document).
 MoveChild method is a member of **HtmlAgilityPack.HtmlNode**

 ### Parameters: